hartwigmedical/actin/algo/README.md

 ULN = Upper Limit of Normal, LLN = Lower Limit of Normal; implemented as refLimitUp and refLimitLow, respectively.

-Note: for all lab values, the latest available lab value is evaluated.
+Note: for all lab values, the latest available lab value (up to 30 days) is evaluated.
-If the latest lab value is out of the requested range, the second-last lab value is evaluated (if available).
+If the latest lab value is out of the requested range, the second-last lab value is evaluated (if available and also within 30 days).
 In case that the second-last lab value is available AND within requested range, the evaluation resolves to UNDETERMINED.
 In case no second-last value is available, or that value is also out of requested range, the evaluation resolves to FAIL.